nabil0p/DAD-Mini-Project/README.md

 - **Authentication Middleware**: Verifies the user's credentials during login.
 - **Authorization Middleware**: Ensures the user has the necessary permissions to perform certain actions.
 - **Logging Middleware**: Logs all the incoming requests and outgoing responses for monitoring and debugging purposes.
+- **Update Product Quantity After Purchase**: Updates the quantity of a product in the database after a purchase is made.

 ## Database and Tables Involved